affinitydb/doc/pathSQL reference.md

         * with nesting: /* nested block comment */
         */

-3. SPARQL-style: A sequence of characters beginning with number sign (\#) and extending to the end of the line, e.g.:

-        # This is a SPARQL comment

 #### Special Characters
 Some non-alphanumeric characters have special meaning, without being [operators](#operators).

 Some cases are extensions specific to pathSQL:

 1. The dollar sign ($), followed by digits, is used to represent a positional [_property_](./terminology.md#property) in the body of a statement or class definition.
-Other uses are ${statement} and $(expression), to indicate a statement/expression variable.
+Other uses are \${statement} and $(expression), to indicate a statement/expression variable.
 In other contexts the dollar sign can be part of an identifier or a dollar-quoted string constant.
 2. The colon (:), followed by digits, is used to represent a positional [_parameter_](./terminology.md#parameter) in the body of a statement or class definition.
 The colon is also used in [QNames](#qnames).
 3. The period (.) can be used to separate store, class, and property names (in path expression).
 It can also be part of numerical constants.
 4. Brackets ({}) are used to select the elements of a collection, or to create new collections.